aardjon/trad/doc/architecture.md

  - No technical details (independent from specific hardware or certain implementation details)
  - No direct dependencies to external interfaces of any kind (IO, UI)
  - One adapter implementation may access more than one infrastructure boundary to retrieve data
- - For file system access, please see [Accessing the file system](#85-accessing-the-file-system)

 #### `infrastructure`